PrestaShop/open-source/content/maintainers-guide/releasing-prestashop/patch/preliminary-tasks.md

 The theme has been moved outside of the Core repository since version 8.0.0.

-* Create git tag on the Theme repository
+* Create git tag on the [Theme repository][theme-repository]

 When a new release is built, this tag is needed to lock the theme version.

+The tag must be created from the branch dedicated to the Core version.
+For example
+- branch `2.0.x` of the theme contains changes made for branch `8.0.x` of the Core
+- branch `2.1.x` of the theme contains changes made for branch `8.1.x` of the Core

+Choose the right Theme build branch that matches the Core build branch.

-- [Tag][git-tag] the new version:
+- [Tag][git-tag] the new version using latest commit of Theme build branch:
     ```bash
-    git tag 2.0.0-rc1 # replace with your version
+    git tag 2.0.8 # replace with your version
     ```
 - Push the tag:
     ```bash
-    git push 2.0.0-rc1 # replace with your version
+    git push 2.0.8 # replace with your version
     ```

-* Update `composer.lock` to target the new tag
+* Update the Core `composer.lock` on target build branch to target the new tag: this will lock the version of the theme used in the Core.

-## 5. Manual verifications
+## 4. Manual verifications

-Make sure that in the current branch:
+Make sure that in the build branch:

 * All license headers are correct: